analogdevicesinc/ai8x-synthesis/README.md

 `processors` is specified as a 64-bit hexadecimal value.
 Dots (‘.’) and a leading ‘0x’ are ignored.

-*Note: When using multi-pass (i.e., using more than 64 channels), the number processors is an integer division of the channel count, rounded up to the next multiple of 4.
+*Note: When using multi-pass (i.e., using more than 64 channels), the number of processors is an integer division of the channel count, rounded up to the next multiple of 4.
 For example, 52 processors are required for 100 channels (since 100 div 2 = 50, and 52 is the next multiple of 4).
 For best efficiency, use channel counts that are multiples of 4.*

 Example for three processors 0, 4, and 8:
 	 `processors: 0x0000.0000.0000.0111`